Stoneside Custom Drapery

 • Potential Cons:

-• Upkeep: because your window treatments are exposed, they’ll need more regular maintenance.
+• Upkeep: Because your window treatments are exposed, they’ll need more regular maintenance.

 • Lack of maneuverability: Some outdoor window treatments are static, held in place by mounting.
 Because of this, you’ll be limited to that area of coverage.